grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/06-spike-testing.md

 ## Spike testing in k6

 The key differentiators of the spike test are the simulation of sudden and very high loads.
 It lacks a plateau (full load) duration or is usually brief.

-Sometimes, the test may require keeping the load plateau for some time, but generally, it is short.
+Sometimes, the test may require to maintain a load plateau for some time, but generally, it is short.
 A ramp-down can also be quick or unnecessary as the goal is to suddenly increase the system's load.

 <CodeGroup labels={["spike.js"]} lineNumbers={[]} showCopyButton={[true]}>